 Home sellers often need to hire contractors for repairs, renovations, or even major remodels, especially in the wake of a major natural disaster like a hurricane or tornado.
 It’s in these situations especially that homeowners are susceptible to a contractor scam.
 For example, contractor scammers bilked people in New Jersey out of millions after the passage of Hurricane Sandy.
 But you can protect yourself if you know what to look for and how to hire reputable contractors.
-Let’s see, then, how to avoid a contractor scam in Bloomfield HIlls .
+Let’s see, then, how to avoid a contractor scam in Metro Detroit .

 Contractor Scam Red Flags